-Transplanting Russian sage (also known as Perovskia atriplicifolia) can take place any time during the growing season.
-This perennial plant grows in U.S. Department of Agriculture plant hardiness zones 5 through 9, and grows best in full sun with well-draining soil that's dry or has medium moisture.
+Transplanting Russian sage can take place any time during the growing season.
+It grows best in full sun with well-draining soil that's slightly dry or has medium moisture.
 Growing Russian sage with less than eight hours of direct sun per day encourages flopping, though pruning in spring helps prevent this.

 Preparing the Site

 Loosen the soil and add compost to prepare the new growing site before transplanting Russian sage.
 The soil for growing Russian sage must be loose to encourage water to drain.
-Mixing compost into the planting site also helps drainage, and provides evenly moist soil.
-At any frost-free time of year, loosen the soil in the new growing site to a depth of 12 to 15 inches using a garden fork.
+Mixing compost over the planting site improves drainage and provides evenly moist soil.
+At any frost-free time of year, loosen the soil on the new growing site to a depth of 12 to 15 inches using a garden fork.
 Spread a layer of compost 2 to 4 inches thick, and mix it into the soil with the garden fork.

 Digging Up Russian Sage